Life & Works of Brian Alan Burhoe – All About Us & More

 Rupert Bear Annual 1952

-Age 7, I was taken to see Walt Disney’s Peter Pan, which intensified my love of fantastic adventure tales (and musicals).
+Age 7, I was taken to see Walt Disney’s Peter Pan, which intensified my love of fantastic adventure tales.
 We kids lived out that movie on the playgrounds for months after.
+Another favourite was Hans Christian Andersen with Danny Kaye.
+I could sing the songs from both films.
+Also have a vivid memory of the jousting scene from Ivanhoe.

 On Guy Fawkes Night every November, families from the row house would gather around a big bonfire in the yard to roast potatoes, throw a helpless Guy dummy on the hot crackling flames and set off a great display of fireworks.
 Big booming bursts of sparkling colours, the smell of black powder and Patriotic cheers: “Remember, remember, the fifth of November, gunpowder, treason and plot…”